awsdocs/nice-dcv-admin-guide/doc_source/managing-sessions-lifecycle-view.md

 ### Output<a name="output"></a>

-The command returns a list of active sessions in the following format:
+The command returns a list of active sessions in the following format\.

 ```
 Session: session-id (owner:session-owner type:virtual|console name:'my session')